 Until May 2027, previously attained partial GED scores can be used toward the new Canadian-made CAEC assessment.
 Though this may look like a lot of time, we advise all students to complete their CAEC assessments as soon as they can.

-Please note that Cansego offers quality online CAEC instruction.
+Please note that Onsego offers quality online CAEC instruction.
 We do not administer the CAEC assessment; we help students pass the CAEC exam quickly.
 However, confirming the information here with official CAEC sources is essential for accuracy.